Amutheezan/amutheezan.github.io/docs/fixfuturebus+.md

   undefine send_msg;
 endstartstate;
 ```
 * invariants - define the cases which determine the correct states of the system, or checking the validity of the system.
+Invariants keeps unchanged.

 ```c